 MUSI 1192, 1193, 2192, 2193.
-(MUS 1123, 1124, 2123, 2124) Guitar Class.
+Guitar Class.
 (1-2-1)

-Basic instruction in guitar including tuning, chords, fundamentals of music, accompaniment, styles and technique.
+Basic instruction in guitar including tuning,, chords, fundamentals of music, accompanying, styles, and techniques.
 Lab Fee: \$20.00

 MUSI 1300.
-(MUS 1312) Foundations of Music.
+Foundations of Music.
 (3-3-0)

-This course is an introduction to the elements of music with emphasis upon the five phases of the music program for early childhood and elementary education: rhythmic activities, singing, playing simple instruments, listening, and creative activities.
-An examination of recently published materials in the field of music for the elementary grades is included.
+This course is an introduction to the elements of music with emphasis on the five phases of the music program for early childhood and elementary education: rhythmic activities, singing, playing simple instruments, listening, and creative activities.
+An examination of recently published materials in the field of music for the elementary music is included.
 The opportunity for a field experience in public schools is offered.

 MUSI 1301.
-(MUS 1315) Music Fundamentals.
+Music Fundamentals.
 (3-3-0)

-This course introduces students to the basic elements of music theory including scales, intervals, modes, keys, triads, chords, inversions, notation, meter and rhythm.
-Elementary ear training and sightsinging exercises are also included.
+This course introduces students to the basic elements of music theory and notation, including scales, intervals, keys, chords and inversions, meter and rhythm.
+Elementary ear-training and sight-singing exercises are included.

 MUSI 1306.
-(MUS 1311) Music Apppreciation.
+Music Apppreciation.
 (3-3-0)

-This course focuses on the enjoyment and understanding of music through lecture, the use of recorded and live music, and films/videos where appropriate.
-The course emphasizes the elements of music including form, styles, periods, and composers.
-Attendance at a minimum of one live musical event is required.
+This course focuses on the enjoyment and understanding of music through lecture, live and recorded music, and videos.
+The course emphasizes the elements of music and acquaintance with a variety of forms, styles, and composers.
+Attendance at one live musical event is required.

 MUSI 1307.
-(MUS 2311) Music Literature I. (3-3-2)
+Music Literature I. (3-3-2)